johnwesleyquintero/sellsmart-hub/PROJECT_TRACKER.md

 - [ ] Improve error handling patterns
 - [ ] Optimize performance bottlenecks
 - [x] Investigate remaining code quality issues from npm run cq output
+      // Update ESLint configuration to use the correct format for plugins
+      // Ensure plugins are defined as an object
   - Fixed ESLint configuration issues related to 'defineConfig' function
   - Updated configuration to use synchronous require statement
   - Simplified module.exports pattern